Reporting of violations of laws or ethical standards at NHH

 - your name

-- description of what you have experienced/observed
+- description of what you suspect, have experienced or observed

 - place, date and time of the incident